risqiutama/risqiutama.github.io/_publications/opening_ra_citarum_2022.md

 ======

 **RA will have a competitive salary and access to Monash University Indonesia facilities.
 Applicants must have an existing right to work in Indonesia (i.e. Indonesian citizen or in possession of a valid work visa).
-You will be required to come into the Monash campus at Tangerang once a week at least.
+You will be required to come into the Monash campus at Tangerang once a week at least.**
-**

-**If you are interested, please send your application for position [1] RA GIS Environment to alex.lechner@monash.edu and for position [2] RA Computer Vision to Risqi.Saputra@monash.edu with the following:
+**If you are interested, please send your application for position [1] RA GIS Environment to alex.lechner@monash.edu and for position [2] RA Computer Vision to Risqi.Saputra@monash.edu with the following:**
-- Cover letter outlining your motivation
+**- Cover letter outlining your motivation**
-- Response to the selection criteria
+**- Response to the selection criteria**
-- CV and other supporting documents
+**- CV and other supporting documents**
-- Include keywords in the email subject name “Citarum project”
+**- Include keywords in the email subject name “Citarum project”**

-The application remains open until the position is filled.
+**The application remains open until the position is filled.
 **